otrv4/otrv4/otrv4.md

 3072-bit number.

-### OTR messages
+### TLV Types

-OTRv4 has the same message formats as OTRv3 without compatibility with version
+OTRv4 has the same message formats as OTRv3 without compatibility with version 2.
-2. It means query messages, whitespace tags, error messages, encoding and fragmentation is performed as specified in OTRv3.
+This means that query messages, whitespace tags, error messages, encoding and fragmentation is performed as specified in OTRv3.

 The fragmentation format is the same as for OTRv3.
 You will have to wait until